-Even those who do realize the importance of branding often tend to approach it without any competent advice, which is a really thin ice to tread on.
+Even those who do realize the importance of branding often tend to approach it without any competent advice.
 Mind that the best brands you know outside the blockchain sphere all have dedicated branding and marketing departments.
 These are staffed by people who specialize in these fields and do nothing else – but that’s why they excel at what they do.

 Blockchain developers are objectively very smart — many of them smarter than a large number of their non-blockchain counterparts.
 It’s fair to say that their brightness and technological insight is what enabled blockchain in the first place.